hacksparrow/node-easyimage/README.md

 EasyImage offers these promise methods:

-	easyimg.info(<image_path>) - to retrieve information about an image (name, type, width, height, size, depth) easyimg.convert(<options>) - to convert an image from one format to another easyimg.resize(<options>) - to resize an image
+	easyimg.info(<image_path>) - to retrieve information about an image (name, type, width, height, size, depth). easyimg.convert(<options>) - to convert an image from one format to another. easyimg.resize(<options>) - to resize an image.
-	easyimg.crop(<options>) - to crop an image
+	easyimg.crop(<options>) - to crop an image.
-	easyimg.thumbnail(<options>) - to create square thumbnails
+	easyimg.thumbnail(<options>) - to create square thumbnails.
-	easyimg.rescrop(<options>) - to resize and crop and image in one go, useful for creating customzied thumbnails easyimg.exec(<command>) - when you want to call a custom command to ImageMagick, you will need to take care of escaping special characters etc
+	easyimg.rescrop(<options>) - to resize and crop and image in one go, useful for creating customzied thumbnails. easyimg.exec(<command>) - when you want to call a custom command to ImageMagick, you will need to take care of escaping special characters etc. *NOTE: this spawns a subshell*.

  The EasyImage options object can have these properties depending on the method.
 Unrelated options are ignored.